NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Nonlinear Truncated Generalized Conjugate Residual (nlTGCR) algorithm

 \subsection{The nonlinear extension: nonlinear TGCR (nlTGCR) algorithm}

 We now return to the nonlinear problem and ask the question: how can we generalize the algorithms for linear systems of Section~\ref{sec:gcr} for solving nonlinear equations?
 We should begin by stating what are the desired features of this extension.
-First we would like the algorithms to fall back to TGCR when the problem is linear.
+First, we would like the algorithms to fall back to TGCR when the problem is linear.
 Second, we would like a method that can be adapted in such a way as to yield the inexact Newton viewpoint when desired or a multi-secant (AA-like) approach when desired.
 Third, we would like a method that exploits a more accurate linear model than either Newton or a quasi-Newton approach - possibly at the cost of a few extra function evaluations.
 Finally, we would like the algorithm to be easily adaptable to the very common context in which the function $f$ is `fuzzy' as is the case when dealing with stochastic methods.

-In our model we assume that at step $j$ we have a set of (at most) $m$ current `search' directions $\{ p_i \} $ for $j_m \le i \le j$ gathered as columns of a matrix $P_j$, where we recall the notation $j_m \equiv \max\{0,j-m+1 \}$.
-Along with each $p_i$ we also assume that $v_i \equiv J(x_i) p_i $ is available and also saved in a matrix denoted by $V_j$, so that \eq{eq:PjVj} P_j = [ p_{j_m}, p_{j_m+1},\cdots, p_j], \qquad V_j = [ v_{j_m}, v_{j_m+1},\cdots, v_j]. \en Note that this pair of matrices plays the same role as does the pair $\XX_j, \ \FF_j$ defined in \eqref{eq:dfdx} for Anderson acceleration.
-We then write the linear model used locally as \eq{eq:nltgcrmodle} f(x_j + P_j y) \approx f(x_j) + [J] P_j y \en where $[J] P_j$ should be interpreted as \eq{eq:JP} [J] P_j \equiv [ J(x_{j_m}) p_{j_m}, \cdots, J(x_{j}) p_{j} ] = V_j , \en i.e., the Jacobian applied to each vector $p_i$ is calculated at the point $x_i$ and is therefore different for each $i$.
-While this is again somewhat similar to what was done for Anderson acceleration, we note a very important distinction that may have a significant effect on performance: \emph{In Anderson acceleration the linear model is simply based on the relation $f(x_j-\XX_j \theta) \approx f(x_j) -\FF_j\theta$ whereas nlTGCR evaluates explicitly $J(x_i) p_i $.} This evaluation can be quite accurate if desired.
-In contrast, the relation $f(x_j-\XX_j \theta) \approx f(x_j) -\FF_j\theta$ can be quite rough, especially at the beginning of the process where the vectors $\Delta x_j$ and $\Delta f_j$ are usually not small.
+In our model, we assume that at step $j$ we have a set of (at most) $m$ current `search' directions $\{ p_i \} $ for $j_m \le i \le j$ gathered as columns of a matrix $P_j$, where we recall the notation $j_m \equiv \max\{0,j-m+1 \}$. {Along with $p_i$'s, we also have a matrix denoted by $V_j$, such that} \eq{eq:PjVj} P_j = [ p_{j_m}, p_{j_m+1},\cdots, p_j], \qquad V_j = [ v_{j_m}, v_{j_m+1},\cdots, v_j]. \en Note that this pair of matrices plays the same role as the pair $\XX_j, \ \FF_j$ defined in \eqref{eq:dfdx} for Anderson acceleration. {We then write the linear model used locally as \eq{eq:nltgcrmodle} f(x_j + P_j y) \approx f(x_j) + V_j y. \en } While this is again somewhat similar to what was done for Anderson acceleration, we note a very important distinction that may have a significant effect on performance: \emph{In Anderson acceleration the linear model is simply based on the relation $f(x_j-\XX_j \theta) \approx f(x_j) -\FF_j\theta$ whereas {nlTGCR evaluates explicitly the action of $J(x_i)$ on some vector.} This evaluation can be quite accurate if desired.} In contrast, the relation $f(x_j-\XX_j \theta) \approx f(x_j) -\FF_j\theta$ can be quite rough, especially at the beginning of the process where the vectors $\Delta x_j$ and $\Delta f_j$ are usually not small.